 Tahini is an Arabic name for ground sesame seeds and it’s a popular ingredient in Middle Eastern cuisine.

-In our search for the origin of tahini cookies, we learned that the treat is popular in Israel and a version called tahin kurabiyesi is popular in Turkey.
-While we’ve never been so lucky to try either version, we’re kind of obsessed with tahini (and cookies!), so we couldn’t help but make a treat that combined the two.
+In our search for the origin of tahini cookies, we learned that shortbread-style cookies made with tahini are popular in the Levant region.
+And specifically, a version called tahin kurabiyesi is popular in Turkey.
+While we’ve never been so lucky to try these Levantine versions, we’re kind of obsessed with tahini (and cookies!), so we couldn’t help but make a treat that combined the two.

 The following is our inspired take on tahini cookies made gluten-free, grain-free, refined sugar-free, vegan, and butter- and oil-free.
-They have a tender center and crispy exterior vs. the more shortbread-like style of Turkish and Israeli tahini cookies.
+They have a tender center and crispy exterior vs. the shortbread-style texture of the cookies popular in the Levant region.

 How to Make Tahini Cookies